stojanovic00/running-analysis/README.md

 ![Architecture](docs/architecture.jpg)
 - Raw batch data is stored on HDFS, processed with pyspark and stored inside Citus analytical database.
 Results are displayed using Metabase.
+- Real time processing processes data that is being produced by Go producer and written to Kafka topics.
+Using PySpark, data from input topic is used to calculate real-time information of runners pace, average speed, total elevation gain, comparison between current and average speed (faster/slower) and prediction of runners finish time based on its earlier results on marathons of the same size and stats on current race.
+All calculated informations are written to dedicated topics and also stored inside Citus database and HDFS.

 ## Running application